gomorpheus/morpheus-docs/release_notes/current.rst

 - Catalog: openSUSE 15.1 catalog item added for SCVMM Clouds
 - Kubernetes: Version 1.17 support for Morpheus-type Kubernetes deployments (MKS)
 - NSX-T: Improvements to NSX-T integration including the ability to work with load balancers and virtual servers
-- NSX-V: Improvements to NSX-V integration including the ability to work with load valancers and virtual servers
+- NSX-V: Improvements to NSX-V integration including the ability to work with load balancers and virtual servers
 - Open Telekom Cloud: Added bandwidth option to floating IP selection
 - RabbitMQ: Stomp Broker removed.
 A Load Balancer is no longer required for external RabbitMQ clusters.
 - RabbitMQ: Agent Queue consolidation. ``monitorJobs*`` and ``statCommands*`` agent queues removed, agent messages now use ``morpheusAgentActions`` queue.
-- vCloud Director: Proxy support
+- vCloud Director: Proxy support added

 Fixes
 =====

-- API/CLI: Fixed calls to instances without containers throwing a gasket
-- API/CLI: The exportMeta property is now provided for an option type in both the CLI and API.
-This maps to the "Export As Tag" checkbox setting on the Option Type dialog in the UI.
 - Bluecat: Fixed removal of Network Pool record when deleting a Bluecat Integration
 - Clusters: Fixed available host check when adding new nodes to Instances in Docker Clusters
 - Hosts: Fixed for bulk convert-to-managed